Darrell Bricker: Career

-Media commentator
+Bricker is the current Global CEO of Ipsos Public Affairs, a polling, research, marketing, and analysis company.
 As a pollster, Bricker is regularly called upon to give media commentary on a variety of topics, including Canadian politics, social demographics, immigration, military policy, industry and business affairs, and federal and provincial affairs.
-Bricker regularly writes columns for The National Post and The Globe and Mail.
+Bricker regularly writes columns for the National Post and The Globe and Mail.
+He has also published several academic articles and six books.
+All six books have become Canadian bestsellers.

-Other

 Bricker also holds numerous other positions: